Skip to content

 The Real Cost of In-Home Care

-In-home care costs vary widely by region, hours of care, and level of assistance required.
-Part-time support may cost several thousand dollars per month, while extended or near full-time care can approach—or exceed—the cost of assisted living.
+In-home care costs vary widely by region, hours of care, and the level of hands-on assistance required.
+Part-time support may be manageable for many households, but as needs increase, costs can rise quickly—especially if care becomes daily, overnight, or near full-time.

 How Long-Term Care Insurance Supports Care at Home

 Modern long-term care insurance is designed to support care in the setting most people prefer: their home.
-Once benefit triggers are met—such as needing help with ADLs or experiencing cognitive impairment—policies may reimburse for home health aides, skilled nursing visits, adult day care, and care coordination.
+Once benefit triggers are met—typically ADL impairment or cognitive impairment—policies may reimburse for home health aides, personal care assistance, skilled nursing visits, adult day care, and care coordination depending on contract structure.

 How Families Commonly Pay for In-Home Care